Mastering Selenium for Dynamic Websites

 Handling Infinite Scroll & Lazy Loading

-Many modern interfaces implement infinite scrolling and lazy loading to optimize initial page weight and reduce server strain.
-To capture all available data, you must programmatically trigger scroll events and monitor the DOM for newly injected nodes.
-A robust workflow involves scrolling incrementally, verifying that new content has rendered, and safely terminating the loop when the page reaches its end.
-This approach prevents memory leaks, respects server rate limits, and ensures complete data extraction without overwhelming the target infrastructure.
+Many modern interfaces implement infinite scrolling and lazy loading to reduce initial page weight.
+To capture all available data, scroll incrementally, verify that new content has rendered, and terminate the loop safely when the page reaches its end.

 import time